chaineapp/tokens/README.md

 )
 ```

 When used with libraries like [styled-system](https://jxnblk.com/styled-system/), you can make Keychaine Tokens available to style functions.
 In this example, we've imported the color function to the component's styles argument.
 The color values are from the color JSON object in Keychaine Tokens.
+Additionally, if you want to take advantage of light and dark mode, use the colorThemes key.

 ```js
 import React from 'react'